la2050/archive/_projects/2015/the-edible-apartment.md

   little expense and great success, as shown on my website: www.TheEdibleApartment.com
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': N/A
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We will not go over the 100,000 budget, and will likely come under budget.
-How do I know this?
-I have already installed and documented the expense of doing one Edible Apartment so I know what is realistic in terms of budget, timing, materials, maintenance and re-planting.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 15 new Edible Apartment Gardens at $6,500 each:
-   $1,000 - Demolition
-   $2,500 - New Materials (soil, compost, seeds, vegetables, seating area)
-   $1,000 - Design fees
-   $1,000 - Installation Crew (most work will be done by residents)
-   $1,000 - Maintenance and materials for seasonal re-planting for one year How do you plan to scale the success of your proposal?: >- I have already proven the success of this project by my pilot model project.
+How do you plan to scale the success of your proposal?: >- I have already proven the success of this project by my pilot model project.
 I will document each new Edible Apartment from start to finish in terms of